subhrajyoti-git/subhrajyoti-git/README.md

-- 👋 Hi, I’m Subhrajyoti Roy Chowdhury, a data engineer in Kolkata, India.
+- 👋 Hi, I’m Subhrajyoti Roy Chowdhury, a data engineer and financial analyst on revenue and risk in Kolkata, India.
 - 🌱 I have Worked in many challenging projects, analyzind data in order to derive business insights to help the customer to take right decissions.
-Have worked with many leading telecom operators around the world.
 - 👀 I’m interested in taking up new technical challenges on Business Intelligence and Analytics.
 - 🌱 I’m currently improving my data engineering skills.
 - 🌱 I’m currently preparing for AWS certification.